pallets/flask/docs/api.rst

     basis.

--   `required_methods`: if this attribute is set, Flask will always add these methods when registering a URL rule even if the methods were explicitly overridden in the ``route()`` call.
+-   `required_methods`: if this attribute is set, Flask will always add these methods when registering an URL rule even if the methods were explicitly overridden in the ``route()`` call.

 Full example::